swyxio/swyxdotio/content/writing/technical/svelte/svelte-why.md

 ### Two Way Binding

-Forms are hard in React [TODO: Link].
+Forms are hard in React, hence [Formik](https://github.com/jaredpalmer/formik).
 A typical React form would be something like:

 ```js
 const submitForm = () => {/* etc */}